Seq # 185330240

 Bionomics

-The mine is almost never constructed near the margin of a leaf.
+The mine is seldom constructed near the margin of a leaf.
 Sometimes, several mines might occur on the same leaf.

 Pupation inside the leaf.
 The species hibernates in the pupal stage, between leaf litter on the ground.